-I’d argue it’s caused a re-evaluation in relationship to companies and the degree to which people are willing to commit to roles that benefit their firms at their expense.
+I’d argue it’s caused a re-evaluation in people’s relationship to companies and the degree to which they’re willing to commit to roles that benefit their firms at their expense.

 Countries too, which treated skilled foreign working populations as buffers during covid are also seeing an exodus of people who now realize that the country viewed them as disposable labour.

-Effectively, the trust on the social contract of employment has fractured.
-Loyalty now felt like a one-sided suckers' game.
+Effectively, the trust in the social contract of employment fractured.
+Loyalty now felt like a one-sided sucker’s game.
 More people are feeling like free agents and mercenaries.
-And as such as treating employment as much more transactional than commitment.
+And as such are treating employment as much more transactional than commitment.